chnm/thatcamp-org/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==
+= 1.5.10 =
+* change the find me element from an anchor to an input due to HTML5 no longer supporting the Name attribute
+* fixed bug with trigpos inline
+* added span_fix classes to css files
+* added 4.0 icons to assets

 = 1.5.9 =
 * fixed issue with missing classes in dark style